 Habit: Cladium mariscus grows as a clumping herb to 3 meters in height (typically 1.5 meters) that produces rhizomes.
 The leaves are arranged alternately, parallel-veined, to 150 cm in length, and have sharp saw toothed margins.

-The actinomorphic flowers are arranged in panicle.
+The incomplete, imperfect and perfect, actinomorphic flowers are arranged in panicle.
 The individual flowers are arranged in spikelets of which there are 2-6 grouped at the ends of the inflorescence branches.
 The spikelets are subtended by 2-3 scales.
 The lower flowers in each spikelet are infertile.
 There is no calyx or corolla.
 There are 2 stamens.
 The ovary is superior with a single locule.
 The fruit is a brown achene at maturity.

-Habitat: Cladium mariscus grows along the edges of fresh water wetlands, in Sabal palmetto woodlands and in mangrove areas that are only slightly brackish.
+Habitat: Cladium mariscus grows along the edges of fresh water wetlands, in Sabal palmetto Woodlands and in mangrove areas that are only slightly brackish.

 Distribution: Cladium mariscus occurs on all island groupings in the Lucayan Archipelago as well as the southern United States, the entire Caribbean region and Mexico.